 Twenty years after the Ruppert murders, a second gruesome killing occurred in a two-story duplex across the street from the house at 635 Minor Avenue, the home where James killed his family.

-It was at 622 Minor Avenue where Timothy Bradford slashed the throat of his girlfriend, Tina Mott, killing her.
+It was at 622 Minor Avenue, in the upstairs apartment, where Timothy Bradford slashed the throat of his girlfriend, Tina Mott, killing her.

 622 Minor Ave.
 I stood in the front yard of the Ruppert house to take this photo.

 Bradford, in attempt to cover his tracks, slowly and methodically used 19 knives, a hacksaw, a meat cleaver, and a pair of pliers to dismember his girlfriend’s body.
 He later scattered most of her remains in a nearby field and lake.

 Bathtub where Timothy Braford dismembered and skinned the body of his girlfriend, Tina Mott.

 Two young boys found Tina’s skull while fishing.

 Marks on the skull indicated the use of a serrated knife blade to scrape away flesh and tissue.

 Tina’s former next-door neighbors told me that after her death they’d occasionally seen her shadow pass by the windows in her apartment.
 Another neighbor firmly believed that Bradford consumed portions of Tina’s flesh after cooking it on a grill outside on the balcony.

 The upstairs apartment where Tina lived and died burned in April 2020.
 The fire started on the balcony.